Sean M. Scott

-Scott was Senior Associate Dean from 2013-2016.
+Professor Scott spent the 2018-19 academic year serving as the Associate Director of the Association of American Law Schools.
+She served as Senior Associate Dean from 2013-2016.
 Immediately prior to assuming this role she served as the Associate Dean for Faculty from 2008-2013.
 She is the inaugural Faculty Director of the Master of Legal Studies program.
 She has been deeply involved in revamping the law school curriculum, assisting in the development of subject-matter Concentrations, the introduction of first year electives, the creation of the winter Intersession and the launch of Justice Entrepreneurs Initiative, the law school’s social justice incubator.

-Associate Dean Scott’s service to the law school has included chairing both the Faculty Hiring Committee and the Dean Search Committee, as well as serving on the LMU Presidential Search Committee.
+Former Associate Dean Scott serves on the Board of Governors of the Society of American Law Schools.
+Her service to the law school has included chairing both the Faculty Hiring Committee and the Dean Search Committee, as well as serving on the LMU Presidential Search Committee.
 Students awarded her the Excellence in Teaching award in 2006.
 In1998, Associate Dean Scott was awarded the Distinguished Faculty Award by the Loyola Law School Black Law Students Association.
 She is a past member of the board of directors of the California Women's Law Center and has sat on the boards of directors of three Los Angeles Independent schools.
 She speaks frequently on the subjects of legal education and race, gender and the law.

 - "The Hidden First Amendment Values of Privacy," 71 Washington Law Review 683 (1996).